learningequality/kolibri-docs/docs/manage/_classes.rst

   * List in this view contains all the users with *Coach*, *Facility coach* or *Admin* roles.
   * You can search for a specific user by name.

-2. Use checkboxes to select all the user in the list, or the search field for specific users you want to assign as a coach to class.
+2. Use checkboxes to select all the users in the list, or the search field for specific users you want to assign as a coach to class.
 3. Click **Confirm** button to finish.

 Remove Coaches from a Class